Douglas County Personnel Rule #7

 7.6 Extension of Probation.
 If additional time is needed to properly evaluate the employee's performance prior to placing them on regular status, the probationary period may be extended for up to six additional months if reasons for the extension are delivered to the employee and the Human Resources Director in writing prior to the expiration of the probation.

 7.7 Dismissal or Demotion.
 During a probationary period, an employee may be dismissed or demoted to the classification held immediately prior to the placement in the new position for any reason.
-However, dismissal or demotion of any probationary employee is at the sole discretion of the Department Head, after consultation with the Human Resources Director, and shall not be grounds for redress under provisions of Rule 11 (Grievance Procedure), Rule 12 (Disciplinary Action) or 13 (Personnel Review Board Appeals, Hearings and Investigations).
+However, dismissal or demotion of any probationary employee is at the sole discretion of the Department Head, after consultation with the Human Resources Director, and shall not be grounds for redress under provisions of Rule 11 (Grievance Procedure) or Rule 12 (Disciplinary Action).